-The Behaviour Change Wheel (BCW) [22] offers a structured process of designing an intervention (second phase) based on what is understood about the target behaviour (first phase).
-At the core is the COM-B model, recognizing Capability (C), Opportunity (O) and Motivation (M) as an interacting system of determinants of Behaviour (B).
+The Behaviour Change Wheel (BCW) [20] offers a structured process of designing an intervention (second phase) based on what is understood about the target behaviour (first phase).
+At the core is the COM-B model, recognizing Capability, Opportunity and Motivation as an interacting system of determinants of Behaviour (= B).
 Capability is further defined as physical and psychological, Opportunity, as physical and social, and Motivation, as automatic and reflective.
-The process of defining influences on the behaviour of interest ("not engaging in an education capacity during routine appointments") in behaviour terms can be enhanced by the more detailed Theoretical Domains Framework (TDF) The components of the two models and their relationship are presented in Additional File 1 [23].
+The process of defining influences on the behaviour of interest ("not engaging in an education capacity during routine appointments") in behaviour terms can be enhanced by the more detailed Theoretical Domains Framework (TDF) The components of the two models and their relationship are presented in Additional File 1 [21].

 The two outer layers of the wheel refer to nine intervention functions that can be used to affect behaviour (namely: Education, Persuasion, Incentivisation, Coercion, Training, Enablement, Modelling, Environmental Restructuring and Restrictions) and seven policy categories to support delivery (namely, Guidelines, Environmental planning, Service provision, Communications and Marketing, Fiscal measures, Regulation and Legislation).
-Specific Behaviour Chance Techniques (BCTs), considered 'active ingredients' of the intervention, can be selected from a taxonomy of 93 BCTs in 16 categories, and an app has been developed to facilitate the process [24].
+Specific Behaviour Chance Techniques (BCTs), considered 'active ingredients' of the intervention, can be selected from a taxonomy of 93 BCTs in 16 categories [22].